 - The App type, which is the starting point for app behaviour, app feature potential, and troubleshooting

-- What needs to be installed on Frontend (Gateway – if On-Premise) and Backend servers, as these may be optional modules on S/4HANA
+- What needs to be installed on SAP Fiori Frontend and Backend servers, as the app may be optional add-on modules on SAP S/4HANA

 - What ICF nodes and OData Services need to be activated